runderwoman/faaspot-cli/README.md

 #### What is FaaSpot?

-FaaSpot is a SAAS service that enables you to run functions as a service (FAAS), and reduce your monthly Cloud expenses.
+FaaSpot is a SAAS service that enables you to run Functions as a Service (FAAS), and reduce your monthly Cloud expenses.

 #### How can we help you make significant cost savings?

 You need us if you are using an expensive, powerful machine in AWS to run a small set of tasks multiple times.

-With FaaSpot you can replace the expensive machine with a much smaller one, and use spot instances to run functions.
+With FaaSpot, you can replace your expensive machine with a much smaller one, and use spot instances to run functions.
-The cost of running four spot instances with a single CPU in much less then running one Amazon machine with four CPUs.
+The cost of running four spot instances with a single CPU is much less than running a single Amazon machine with four CPUs.
-With us you'll get the same performance, for less, much less, money.
+With us, you'll get the same performance for less, much less, money.

 #### How can I use it?